Visiting at HPFT sites

 If you are attending a face to face appointment at a Trust site, all visitors to our services will be asked to wear a fluid repellent surgical face mask to ensure we protect you and our staff.
 Reception staff will ask you to use the hand sanitiser and will provide you with an approved surgical mask.
 Please keep the face mask on for the duration of your time in the building and avoid touching your face or adjusting the mask once you've put it on.

 Please do not arrive more than five minutes before your appointment time, this will help us maintain social distancing in all our communal and areas, and provide the safest possible care.

 For more guidelines to read before you attend your appointment and about what to expect and how to prepare for a face to face appointment, please see our advice for service users attending face to face appointments

 Thank you for your support and understanding.

 Guidance for people going on leave or being discharged from wards - Updated July 2021

 Further support and information

-In the event you urgently need mental health support you should contact services in the following way click here
+In the event that you urgently need mental health support, contact services using the information here

 For further information, support and guidance about COVID-19 please click here

 Our website is being updated regularly to keep you informed of any further service changes and available support/guidance.